Example: International Differences

 Let us assume that your company is based in France and sells its products online around the world, including in Mexico.
 Your marketing team develops a catchy advertising jingle for your website.
 The jingle is an updated version of a well-known French song that your marketing team knows is in the public domain in France, given that the composer of the song died 75 years ago.
 However, can you rely on this same circumstance when a Mexican consumer accesses your website in Mexico and the jingle is played?

 What Should You Do?

-So what may be absolutely legal in one jurisdiction may be unlawful in others and more generous legal rules may operate in one country but not in another.
+What may be absolutely legal in one jurisdiction may be unlawful in others, and more generous legal rules may operate in one country but not in another.

 You need to make sure that you are aware of the differences that might exist in the IP laws of any country in which you want to carry on business.